PopcodeMobile/barcode-finder/README.md

 }
 ```

-Make sure you have to pass a valid and permissioned path to `BarcodeFinder.scanFile`, in exemple above File Picker do it for us.
+Make sure you are passing a valid and permissioned path to `BarcodeFinder.scanFile`, in the exemple above, the package FilePicker provides it for us.